Land Treatment Exploration Tool

 N - No, this field has no value (yellow)

-Mon: This is a color-coded column included for treatment evaluation.
+Mon: Corresponds with the Quantifiable Monitoring Information filter.
+This is a color-coded column included for treatment evaluation.
 This field indicates if the 'Monitored' field is selected in the LTDL.
-This field is to be checked in the LTDL when quantitative monitoring data for at least one of the treatments is available.
-Data in the LTDL are not continuously updated.
-Therefore, monitoring data may exist at the BLM offices, but not within the LTDL.
+This field is to be checked in the LTDL when quantitative monitoring data for at least one of the treatments was available when the legacy data was added to the LTDL.
+The LTDL does not contain comprehensive monitoring data.
+Additional monitoring data may be available from individual BLM offices.

 Y - Yes, quantifiable monitoring data indicated in documentation (green)